"What do you mean, Cynthia was attacked?!" Madison screeched into her cell phone.

 "Has she really not slept in three days?" the man asked.

-"More like five," Bea sighed.
+"More like five," Bea told him.
 "She's lost all track of time.
-All she does is sit in her bedroom with the shades down and drapes pulled tight.
+All she does is sit in her bedroom with the shades down and drapes pulled tight waiting to see if I find anything regarding the whereabouts of the last two members of the Conservative Party.
 I don't know if she's even seen the sun in the last week."

 "That's not good for her health.
 She can't keep this up."